tsdtoken/token_contracts/README.md

 Considering whitelisted addresses will be from our DB, and we'll sync it with the Private contract `createWhiteListedMapping` is used to populate the above mapping.

 `buyTokens` acts as the fallback function and is used to allow ETH deposits.
 A consistent if **if-else** statement exists to confirm if the total ETH sent does not equate to more than the tokens available, and if so, **refund** the remaining ETH back to the sender.
 The tokens are sold in tranches, where when remainder tokens traverse between tranches, ETH gains power in reference to TSD.
-Going with a nominal rate of 50 cents, the tranches go with 20%, 16%, 12% and 7.5%.
+Going with a nominal rate of 50 cents, the tranches go with 20%, 16%, 12% and 8%.

 All unsold tokens can be burn with `burnRemainingTokensAfterClose` which confirms the close of the Presale ICO round before burning them.

 We keep track of the total ETH raised, to help with a easy infographic in the website

-`distrubuteTokens` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.
+`distrubuteTokens✓` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.

 > Transfer and TransferFrom are wrapped with modifications to prevent the use of them until token release date has reached.